The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Experimental protocol

 \textbf{Replication.} To allow researchers to easily replicate the measurement process, we provide a docker container for each system (see the links in the \textit{Docker} column of \Cref{tab:xp_systems}).
-We also publish the resulting datasets online (see the links in the \textit{Dataset} column) and in the companion repository with additional replication details\footnote{Guidelines for replication are available at: {\bluerl{https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/replication/README.md}}}.
+We also publish the resulting datasets online (see the links in the \textit{Data} column) and in the companion repository with replication details\footnote{Guidelines for replication are available at: {\bluerl{https://github.com/llesoil/input_sensitivity/tree/master/replication/README.md}}}.

-For the next research questions, our results are computed with Python v\num{3}.\num{7}.\num{6} and specific versions of data science libraries.\footnote{The description of the python environment is available at: {\bluerl{https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/replication/requirements.txt}}}